-Each Member must publish a note summarising the methodologies used by it in preparing the disclosures and identifying Transfers of Value for each category described in Section 13.4.1 hereof.
-The note, including a general summary and/or country-specific considerations, must describe the recognition methodologies applied and should include the treatment of multi-year contracts, VAT and other tax aspects, and other issues related to the timing and amount of Transfers of Value for purposes of this Code, as applicable.
+Each Member shall publish a note summarising the methodologies used by it in preparing the disclosures and identifying Transfers of Value for each category described in Section 14.4.1 hereof.
+The note, including a general summary and/or country specific considerations, shall describe the recognition methodologies applied, and should include the treatment of multi-year contracts, VAT and other tax aspects, currency aspects and other issues related to the timing and amount of Transfers of Value for purposes of this Code, as applicable.

-13.5 Enforcement
+14.5 Enforcement

-13.5.1 Enforcement through EFPIA Member Associations
+14.5.1 Enforcement through EFPIA Member Associations

-Each EFPIA Member Association must adopt implementation and procedure rules which will be binding upon its members and set forth the framework for the implementation of Section 13 hereof, the processing of complaints and the enforcement of sanctions in a manner consistent with applicable data protection, competition and other applicable laws and regulations.1
+Each EFPIA Member Association shall adopt implementation and procedure rules which will be binding upon its members and set forth the framework for the implementation of Section 14 hereof, the processing of complaints and the enforcement of sanctions in a manner consistent with applicable data protection, competition and other applicable laws and regulations.1

-13.5.2 Disclosure Requirements Different from this Code
+14.5.2 Disclosure Requirements Different from this Code

-If the applicable legal regulation prescribes equivalent or more stringent disclosure requirements, the relevant Member must comply with such equivalent or more stringent requirements in a manner as consistent as possible with the substantive disclosure requirements of this Code.
+If the applicable national law or regulation, the relevant national code or other industry self-regulation prescribes equivalent or more stringent disclosure requirements, the relevant Member shall comply with such equivalent or more stringent requirements in a manner as consistent as possible with the substantive disclosure requirements of this Code.

-13.5.3 Sanctions
+14.5.3 Sanctions